-Course Name Collaborative storytelling Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027029 Instructor(s) (Institution) MARTIN Paul Course Objectives This course provides an introduction to tabletop role-playing games as a form of collaborative storytelling.
-The course creates a foundation of knowledge in principles of storytelling, and discusses various forms of collaborative storytelling, from experimental literature and theatre to roleplaying games.
-Students will encounter various theories of collaborative storytelling and learn how collaborative storytelling experiences are designed and run.
-Students will also gain hands-on experience of designing, running and participating in collaborative story sessions.
-Course Goals By the end of this course, students should be able To understand and explain the cultural history of To understand, explain, and compare theories of s To understand and explain how collaborative story To design and run a collaborative story session storytelling and collaborative torytelling and collaborative storytelling Course Schedule Week 1: Introduction and course outline Week 2: What is a story?
+Course Name Collaborative storytelling Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027029 Instructor(s) (Institution) MARTIN Paul Course Objectives This course provides an introduction to tabletop recourse creates a foundation of knowledge in principal storytelling, from experimental literature and the theories of collaborative storytelling and learn how Students will also gain hands-on experience of sessions. oles of storytelling, and discus leatre to roleplaying games. w collaborative storytelling e ses various forms of collaborative Students will encounter various xperiences are designed and run.
+Course Goals By the end of this course, students should be able: To understand and explain the cultural history of storytelling and collaborative storytelling in particular.
+To understand, explain, and compare theories of storytelling and collaborative storytelling To understand and explain how collaborative storytelling works in different media To design and run a collaborative story session Course Schedule Week 1: Introduction and course outline Week 2: What is a story?
 The components of storytelling.
-Week 3: Stories and society, stories and psychology Week 4: Storytelling in different media: oral storytelling, music, the novel, film, games Week 5: Collaborative storytelling Week 6: Collaborative storytelling in theatre and experimental literature Week 7: Collaborative storytelling in games Week 8: Let's play: table-top roleplaying games Week 9: A cultural history of role-playing games Week 10: Mid-term quiz and introduction to table-top roleplaying game design Week 12: Designing a collaborative story 1 Week 13: Running a collaborative story 1 Week 14: Running a collaborative story 2 Week 15: Review and evaluation preparation Week 16: Student presentations Homework Students will be expected to positively do preparation for and review of lesson material.
+Week 3: Stories and society, stories and psychology Week 4: Storytelling in different media: oral storytelling, music, the novel, film, games Week 5: Collaborative storytelling Week 6: Collaborative storytelling in theatre and experimental literature Week 7: Collaborative storytelling in games Week 8: Let's play: table-top roleplaying games Week 9: A cultural history of role-playing games Week 10: Mid-term quiz and introduction to table-top roleplaying game design Week 11: Designing a collaborative story 1 Week 12: Designing a collaborative story 2 Week 13: Running a collaborative story 1 Week 14: Running a collaborative story 2 Week 15: Review and evaluation preparation Week 16: Student presentations Homework Students will be expected to positively do preparation for and review of lesson material.
 Instructors will give a general explanation regarding preparations for the course at the beginning of the semester, and will also provide specific instructions as appropriate throughout the semester regarding preparation for individual classes.
 Students will also be expected to proactively establish their own goals and learning plans and to carry them out by themselves.
 If students do not prepare adequately, they may fail to master the content of the course and consequently there is a possibility that they be unable to gain credit.
 Students are therefore strongly recommended to earnestly and systematically engage in preparation for classes.
-Grading System Multiple choice quiz on the history and theory of c Active participation in class sessions, as measure collaborative story sessions: 30% Final individual student presentation, potential to ed by contributions to in-cla Textbooks / Reading List Websites Website of Laboratory Additional Information Students with English language proficiency at or a this course. above advanced level (TOEFI -ITP score≧500) may register for
+Grading System Multiple choice quiz on the history and theory of collaborative stories: 30% Active participation in class sessions, as measured by contributions to in-class discussions and facilitation of collaborative story sessions: 30% Final individual student presentation, potential topics for presentation will be provided: 40% Textbooks / Reading List Websites Website of Laboratory Additional Information Students with English language proficiency at or a this course. above advanced level (TOEFI rITP score≧500) may register for